-To configure the camera settings, do the following:
+To configure the camera settings, do the following: To configure the camera settings, do the following:

-- For Windows 7: Start the Communications Utility program and configure the camera settings. - For Windows 8.1: Do one of the following: - Configure the camera settings directly from the program that is using the camera.
-For details, see the help information system of the program. - Click Lenovo Settings from the Start screen.
-Then click Camera.
-Follow the instructions on the screen to configure the camera settings. - For Windows 10: Do one of the following: - Open the Camera app, click the settings icon in the upper-right corner.
+- For Windows 7: Start the Communications Utility program and configure the camera settings as desired. - For Windows 10: Do one of the following: - Open the Camera app, and click the settings icon in the upper-right corner.
 Follow the instructions on the screen to configure the camera settings as desired. - Click Lenovo Settings from the Start menu.
 Then click Camera.
 Follow the instructions on the screen to configure the camera settings as desired.